Skip to content

 • Table Functions

-To extend these items, developers can create one or more YAML files at a defined URI that describes the properties of each of these extensions.
 The YAML file is constructed according to the YAML Schema.
 Each definition in the file corresponds to the YAML-based serialization of the relevant data structure.
 If a user only wants to extend one of these types of objects (e.g. types), a developer does not have to provide definitions for the other extension points.

 Category Naming scheme